Cirrhosis of Liver

 What Causes Cirrhosis of the Liver?

-Alcohol abuse, fatty liver, viral diseases and drugs are the most common causes of cirrhosis of the liver in India, but anything that damages the liver can cause cirrhosis, including:
+Alcohol abuse, fatty liver, viral diseases and drugs are the most common causes of cirrhosis of the liver.
+But anything that damages the liver can cause cirrhosis, including:

 - Fatty liver associated with obesity and diabetes.